Flashlight Review: TLF/BLF FW3A

 - Low voltage protection at 2.9V.

 I really like the ability to adjust the strobe frequency, and that the last strobe mode is memorised.
 Click-hold decreases the strobe frequency, and hold increases the strobe frequency.
 The strobes run at the maximum regulated output at around 760 lumens.
-Unfortunately, it needs to be noted that to turn on the strobes from off requires a click-click-hold, which makes it difficult to turn on mid-light painting scene.
-Thus you will have to turn on the strobe before starting the exposure, or enter the scene already in strobe mode.
+In the original FW3A, to turn on the strobes from off requires a click-click-hold, which makes it difficult to turn on mid-light painting scene.
+However the newer version of Anduril allows strobe to accessed via Momentary functionality.
 There is also no ability to change between constant and strobe, or back again on the fly.
 However, you can ramp the strobe frequency up or down during an exposure, which is pretty cool!

 The test images below show light trails from the ‘party’ and ‘tactical’ strobes at maximum and minimum frequency.
 (I was hoping for a better backdrop, but at my planned industrial location, someone left the lights on).
 The ‘party strobe’ with its 1.3ms on time is great for freezing the moving light painting tool mid-air.
 This has a lot of creative potential for light painting, particularly with light blades.
 Due to the very fast flash, this strobe is not as bright as would be expected for 760 lumens.
 The ‘tactical strobe’ is more conventional with the light being on for 33% of each strobe cycle.